cuimaolin/3dContainerPacking/readme.md

 python main.py -t 0.1 -m 1
 ```

-where '-t' represents the portion of the test set in the entire dataset, '-m' represents the model you want to train:
+where 't' represents the portion of the test set in the entire dataset, 'm' represents the model you want to train:

-You can set 1 for linear model, 2 for random forest model and 3 for neural network model.
+1. set 1 for linear model
+2. set 2 for random forest model
+3. set 3 for neural network model.